GlareDB/glaredb/CONTRIBUTING.md

 #### Writing Tests

 Each test file should start with a short comment describing what the file is testing, as well as set up a unique schema to work within.
+E.g.
-E.g. `join_on_aggregates` should have something like the following at the top of the file:
+`join_on_aggregates.slt` should have something like the following at the top of the file:

 ``` text
 # Test join on aggregates